timescale/docs/timescaledb/how-to-guides/hyperfunctions/advanced-agg.md

 ## Choose the right algorithm
 Each algorithm has different features, which can make one better than another depending on your use case.
 Here are some of the differences to consider when choosing an algorithm:

-Before you beggin, it is important to understand that the formal definition for a percentile is imprecise, and there are different methods for determining what the true percentile actually is.
+Before you begin, it is important to understand that the formal definition for a percentile is imprecise, and there are different methods for determining what the true percentile actually is.
 In PostgreSQL, given a target percentile `p`, [`percentile_disc`][pg-percentile] returns the smallest element of a set, so